 Home of: Elysium

-Owner Isolt Griffin
+Owner Isolt Marcello

 With one hundred floors and a 125-foot spire, the Starlight Tower rises high above the Sacrosanct skyline.
 More than just a landmark, the Starlight Tower offers a unique mix of restaurants, shops, and offices spaced throughout the building.
 Organized into nine verticle zones, each of which features a sky lobby and a light-filled garden atrium which merge the upscale interior with a faux landscaped exterior setting.